How to Fix WiFi DNS Errors: “DNS Server Not Responding” and Related Issues

 Summary

 Work through these fixes in order: restart the router, flush DNS cache, switch to Google or Cloudflare DNS, renew your IP address, reset the TCP/IP stack (Windows only), disable IPv6, then check your firewall.
 The vast majority of “DNS server not responding” errors are resolved by Fix 2 or Fix 3.
+Changing DNS also helps on game consoles — see our guide on fixing WiFi issues on PS5 for slow speeds, drops, and NAT type errors.
 If you’re still having trouble after all seven fixes, the problem is likely upstream at your ISP — run a speed test to confirm your connection is working, and contact your ISP if connectivity is confirmed broken.

 Related Articles